 Alex is currently pursuing his PhD in I/O psychology under the supervision of Dr. Alex Benson.
 His research interests at the moment include leadership emergence, team resiliency, CSR, and applying IO theory to humanitarian work settings.
 Alex completed his M.Sc at Western under the supervision of Dr. Mitch Rothstein on the role of self-regulation processes mediating between control beliefs and mental health outcomes.
 Outside of academia, Alex enjoys painting, practicing guitar, backpacking, playing baseball, and going on road trips.

 Natasha is a PhD student in Organizational Psychology with Dr. Natalie Allen in the TeamWork Lab.
-Her research focuses on team dynamics over time and the methodological concerns when researching teams.
-Natasha has received the federal and provincial scholarships for her research potential and excellence.
+Her research focuses on team dynamics, such as team conflict, over time and is recognized with provincial and federal fellowships.
 Before beginning her PhD, Natasha graduated with a Masters of Science in Organizational Psychology from Western University and an Honours BSc specializing in Cognitive Psychology from the University of Toronto.
 Her work on vision and attention processes is published in the Journal of Experimental Psychology: Human Perception and Performance and Attention, Perception, and Psychophysics.
-She has worked in consulting and at a university startup accelerator advising large companies, governments, and early-stage companies.
+She has consulted for organizations spanning Fortune 500 companies, governments, and startups.

 Erica is currently pursuing her PhD in Industrial/Organizational Psychology under the supervision of Dr. Richard Goffin.
 Her research interests are primarily concerned with advanced statistical methods, test development, and how these techniques can be used to improve our study of the workplace.
 Her dissertation focuses on how job satisfaction has been measured at different levels within an organization and seeks to determine if there are unique facets of satisfaction among leaders.